ShixiangWang/sigminer/README.md

     **roxygen2**, **roxytest**, **pkgdown**, and etc. for both reliable and reproducible research.

-### Key Interfaces and Their Performance
+### Key Interfaces and Their Performances

 **Sigminer** provides many approaches to extract mutational signatures.
-To test their performance, I use 4 mutation catalog datasets (each catalog dataset is composed of 30 samples, 10 signatures are randomly assign to each sample with random signature exposure) from reference
-\#6.
-The following table show how many signatures can be recovered and the mean cosine similarity to COSMIC reference signatures for each method.
+To test their performances, I use 4 mutation catalog datasets (each mutation catalog dataset is composed of 30 samples, 10 COSMIC v2 (SBS) signatures are randomly assigned to each sample with random signature exposure) from reference \#6.
+The following table shows how many signatures can be recovered and the corresponding average cosine similarity to COSMIC reference signatures for each approach with settings.

 | Approach      | Selection Way        | Setting                                               | Caller                        | Recommend     | Driver          | Set1       | Set2       | Set3            | Set4       | Success /Mean | Run time          | Note                                                                                                                      |
 |:--------------|:---------------------|:------------------------------------------------------|:------------------------------|:--------------|:----------------|:-----------|:-----------|:----------------|:-----------|:--------------|:------------------|---------------------------------------------------------------------------------------------------------------------------|